 – Make sure it is NOT a WordPress MultiSite install.
 Currently, the Free SSL tool is not applicable for WordPress MultiSite setups.

 Step 1: Log in to your WPOven dashboard and Navigate to the ‘Sites‘ Section.
-From there, click on the site you wish to install the LetsEncrypt certificate on.
+From there, click on the site where you wish to install the LetsEncrypt certificate.

 If you face any problems with the SSL installation or have any queries regarding this, please raise a ticket on our support, and we will be happy to help you.